Updated on 4/3/2024 with new credit report access information.

-While some identity thieves might take advantage of stolen information to clear out your bank account or make claims on your insurance policies, a more insidious form of identity fraud is based on scammers who create whole new accounts — bank accounts, store accounts, credit card accounts — in your name.
+While some identity thieves might use stolen information to clear out your bank account or make claims on your insurance policies, a more insidious form of identity fraud exists.
+Armed with your information, scammers create entirely new accounts – bank accounts, store accounts, credit card accounts – in your name.

 So what can you do to thwart identity thieves?
-The major credit bureaus let you freeze on your credit or add a fraud alert.
+The major credit bureaus allow you to place a freeze on your credit or add a fraud alert.
 Both are free, but each has its limitations.

 Is it time to add a credit freeze?